aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.6.rst.txt

     or by tring to do an operation not allowed on a given type of object.

     Likely cause based on the information given by Python:
-        You apparently have called the function 'fn()' with 1 positional argument while it requires 0 such positional arguments.
+        You apparently have called the function `fn` with 1 positional argument(s) while it requires 0 such positional argument(s).

-    Exception raised on line 373 of file 'TESTS:\except\test_type_error.py'.
+    Exception raised on line 399 of file 'TESTS:\except\test_type_error.py'.

-       371:
+       397:
-       372:     try:
+       398:     try:
-    -->373:         fn(1)
+    -->399:         fn(1)

         Known identifiers:
             fn: <function test_type_error13.<locals>.fn>